- What Does A Long-haired Dachshund Look Like?

-Long haired Dachshunds are just like shorthair and wirehair Dachshunds; they require a quality kibble that is appropriate for their life stage.
+Long-haired Dachshunds are just like short-haired and wirehair Dachshunds; they require a quality kibble that is appropriate for their life stage.
 You obviously do not want to give a Doxie puppy an adult kibble and a senior Doxie should never be given puppy food.

 Many people believe in feeding a raw diet or a grain-free diet.
 I am not a believer in either, however, if you are able to properly balance their diet and wish to feed raw, then that is what you should do.
 Many people lack the knowledge to properly balance a raw diet and their Dachshund ends up lacking in nutrients so do your research beforehand.

 I am a firm believer that a canine does need some form of grain in their diet.
-That does not mean you find a food that is grain based or heavy in the grain department.
+That does not mean you find food that is grain-based or heavy in the grain department.
 When looking for quality food, start by asking your dog’s breeder for suggestions.
 If you have a rescue, look at the analysis and ingredient list before deciding.